LIVE STREAM: Sniper in high-rise hotel kills at least 58 in Las Vegas

 Stream live from your mobile device: http://kfmb.us/CBSNLiveFeed

-There was no word on a motive for the attack.
-But a law enforcement official, speaking on condition of anonymity to discuss the still-unfolding investigation, said there was no immediate indication it was connected to international terrorism.

-In the Mideast, the Islamic State group claimed responsibility for the attack and said the gunman was “a soldier” who had converted to Islam months ago.
-But it provided no evidence.

-Country music star Jason Aldean was performing Sunday night at the end of the three-day Route 91 Harvest Festival in front of a crowd of more than 22,000 when the gunman opened fire from inside the 44-floor Mandalay Bay Hotel and Casino across the street.
+Country music star Jason Aldean was performing at the Route 91 Harvest Festival when the gunman in the 44-floor Mandalay Bay Hotel and Casino apparently used a hammer-like device to smash out windows in his room and opened fire, the muzzle flashes visible in the dark, authorities said.

-The gunman was identified as Stephen Craig Paddock, 64, of Mesquite, Nevada.
-He had checked into the hotel room on Thursday, authorities said.
-Police said he was a retiree with no criminal record in the Nevada county where he lived.
+The crowd, funneled tightly into a wide-open space, had little cover and no easy way to escape.
+Victims fell to the ground while others fled in panic.
+Some hid behind concession stands, while others crawled under parked cars.

+Kodiak Yazzie, 36, said the music stopped briefly after the first shots, then started up again before a second round of pops sent the performers ducking for cover and fleeing the stage.

 In an address to the country, President Donald Trump called the attack "an act of pure evil" and added: "In moments of tragedy and horror, America comes together as one.
 And it always has."
 He ordered flags flown at half-staff.